Persian Chicken Kabobs

 These easy Persian Chicken Kabobs are marinated in yogurt, lemon, and spices that come out tender and juicy every single time.
 These chicken skewers are packed with flavor and

-Although I generally try to stay away from take-out for both my waistline and wallet, one of my favorite take-out options is a delicious Persian restaurant near my house.
+Although I generally try to stay away from take-out for, one of my favorite take-out options is a delicious Persian restaurant near my house.
 Between the amazing kabobs, garlicky hummus, and crunchy cucumber and tomato salad – I am always a happy girl.

 While I opted to just use chicken in this recipe, you could definitely add some veggies to your kabobs.
 Red onion, peppers, tomatoes, and zucchini would be delicious.